-The winners will be selected by the Scientific Commission appointed by the Network Science Society board and made by a minimum of 4 prominent scientists active in the area of network science.
+Selection.
+The prize recipient will be selected by the Scientific Committee appointed by the Executive Committee of the Network Science Society and composed of a minimum of 4 prominent scientists active in the area of network science.
 Their name will be made public only after the official communication of the prize recipient.
-The winner of the prize is selected among the candidacies received within the deadline indicated below.
-Each candidacy must be submitted by one guarantor, who will have to provide a short letter of motivation, signed by one or more sponsors of the candidate.
-Guarantors or sponsors of the candidature can be:- Directors and research leaders of national and international research centers;- University professors;- Partners and members of Scientific Academies.

 Clauset was awarded the 2016 prize "for his contributions to the study of network structure, including Internet mapping, inference of missing links, and community structure, and for his provocative analyses of human conflicts and social stratification."